Women's & Ethnic Studies, BA

 About the Program

-WEST emphasizes cultural responsiveness, critical and cross-disciplinary thinking, creative and innovative teaching, community engagement, and local and global awareness.
-We aim to create an equitable and sustainable world by analyzing structural inequality from historical and cultural perspectives and exploring practical strategies for change.
+This program aims to create an equitable and sustainable world by analyzing structural inequality from historical and cultural perspectives and exploring practical strategies for change.
 WEST offers one-on-one mentoring, small classes, travel courses, and a range of scholarship and internship opportunities.

 Program Focus of Study